-Another effect of changing the focal length is that the relative sizes of foreground objects to the background changes.
-At wide angles, the background recedes much more quickly.
+Another effect of changing the focal length is that the relative sizes of foreground objects to the background changes.2 At wide angles, the background recedes much more quickly.
 Imagine you have three apples lined up away from you.
-If you take a photo at f = 18 mm, the rear apple will appear much smaller than the front apple, compared to the case in which you take the photo with a 100 mm lens.
+If you take a photo at f = 18 mm, the rear apple will appear much smaller than the front apple, compared to the case in which you take the photo with a 100 mm lens (assuming you’re farther away so that the front apple is constant in size).
 If you want to capture the greatness of Mt.
 Kilimanjaro as a backdrop to a caravan of elephants on the savannah, it would be better to use a longer focal length lens (i.e., you want the mountain to be large compared to the animals).
 If, on the other hand, you want to capture the vastness of the wildebeests herds on the Serengeti, using a short focal length is preferable.
 In the former case, you want to emphasize the size of the background subject by reducing the apparent separation between it and the foreground; in the latter case, you want to convey the sense of scale by the fact that even with a fast-receding background, the herds just go on and on and on…

 Shutter, Aperture, and Sensor controls